When it comes to sushi, Vancouver has no shortage of excellent options. Photo courtesy of RawBar.

 Hoshi’s Sushi – Granville Island, 102-1535 Johnson St.

 This tiny, 10-person sushi bar is a hidden gem located within the Sandbar Seafood Restaurant on Granville Island.
 At Hoshi’s Sushi, it’s best to put your faith in the hands of chef Tsutomu Hoshi himself, a veteran of the Vancouver sushi scene who has been perfecting his craft for over 40 years.
 The menu is full of the usual suspects when it comes to rolls and sushi, while more adventurous options await at one of chef Hoshi’s special dinners: melt-in-your-mouth bonito with a sliver of garlic; light and crunchy sweet abalone; and not-for-the-faint-of-heart lobster sashimi, served alongside the crustacean’s still-twitching head.

 Yuwa – Arbutus Ridge, 2775 W 16th Ave.

-Creative and contemporary, Zest serves modern Japanese fare in a sophisticated atmosphere (think white tablecloths and a multi-award-winning wine list).
-From a starter of snapper carpaccio in a lemon-soy sauce to their signature B.C. albacore tuna and green onion roll drizzled with a spicy miso sauce, to the mango-and-salmon Yellow Magic roll and sake-raisin ice cream for dessert, it’s clear Zest prepares its dishes with delicacy and imagination.
+Creative and contemporary, Yuwa serves modern Japanese fare in a sophisticated atmosphere (think white tablecloths and a multi-award-winning wine list).
+From a starter of snapper carpaccio in a lemon-soy sauce to their signature B.C. albacore tuna and green onion roll drizzled with a spicy miso sauce, to the mango-and-salmon Yellow Magic roll and sake-raisin ice cream for dessert, it’s clear Yuwa prepares its dishes with delicacy and imagination.
 Bring a sushi lover here for a special occasion and rest assured plenty of elegant teriyaki and grilled dishes will ensure happy tidings for those inevitable family members who “do not eat raw fish.”